Inspiration

 Keihanna Commemorative Park

 Keihanna Commemorative Park, located in Keihanna Science City, spans 24.1 hectares.
 The park has both free and paid areas, each offering unique attractions for visitors of all ages.
 Free areas include the plaza, children’s playground, and Tani-ai Valley.
 The plaza boasts expansive lawns that provide plenty of space for children and families to partake in outdoor activities.
 Tani-ai Valley mimics a traditional Japanese landscape.
 Here, you can savor the serene stream, lush green bamboo grove, and picturesque plum garden.
 It’s a perfect place for a leisurely walk or to enjoy the calm of nature.
 Meanwhile, Suikei-en (a Japanese-style garden) has an entrance fee.
 It offers stunning views of cascading water ponds and vibrant seasonal flowers.
-Don’t miss out on the opportunity to feed the carp while taking in the incredible panoramic views of the gardens from the Kangetsukyo Bridge!
-Keihanna Commemorative Park also hosts a variety of events, including firefly-viewing and star-gazing sessions.
+Don’t miss out on the opportunity to take in the incredible panoramic views of the gardens from the Kangetsukyo Bridge!
+Keihanna Commemorative Park also hosts a variety of events, including gallery exhibitions and star-gazing sessions.
 Keihanna Commemorative Park offers something for everyone.

 Keihanna Commemorative Park